roadtocode4u/spaceship/docs/c-programming/06-switch-case/06-switch-case.md

 hide_table_of_contents: true
 ---

-## Switch case

-We use **switch case** when we have to check multiple conditions.
-It is similar to **if else** but it is more efficient than **if else**.
+We use `switch case` when we have to check multiple conditions.
+It is similar to `if else` but it is more efficient than `if else`.
 It provided direct jump to the case statement.
 You can consider it as we are pressing button on switch board to turn on the light.

 **Syntax:**